birdears/birdears/README.md

-The *instrumental* mode works in a fashion similar to the melodic dictation mode, but you will be expected to play the notes on your instrument, *ie*., birdears will not wait for a typed reply and you should prectice with your own judgement.
+The *instrumental* mode works in a fashion similar to the melodic dictation mode, but you will be expected to play the notes on your instrument, *ie*., birdears will not wait for a typed reply and you should practice with your own judgement.
 The melody can be repeated as much times as necessary so you can the time you need to try out.

-The `notename` is made for you to learn the note names inside a scale by its melodic interval from the tonic.
-For example, in a tonic of 'C', when a `P5` interval is played, you are expected to reply with the `C`'s 5th, this is, `G`.
+The *notename* is made for you to learn the note names inside a scale by it's melodic interval from the tonic.
+For example, in a tonic of `C`, when a `P5` interval is played, you are expected to reply with the `C`'s 5th, this is, `G`.